 The arch also has interior space, accessed through doors like this one in each pillar.
 Inside is an iron staircase that leads to the roof.
 The stairs are being repaired during the ongoing renovation.
 There is also a room inside the arch, which initially served as a memorial hall where artifacts and relics from the War could be displayed.
 This feature made the arch a monument to Union veterans and a destination where they could gather to commemorate their service.
 Grant's Tomb in Manhattan, also designed by John Duncan, also includes trophy rooms displaying flags of the regiments Grant commanded, a further sign these memorials intended to serve living veterans as well as honor the dead.

 While the carved stone figures of the spandrels are distinctly Roman in their subject and design, the bronze sculptures which rest upon the Arch's north-facing pedestals are far more reflective of the French interpretation of a triumphal arch.
 For example, the Arc de Triomphe prominently features composite sculptures on its pillars, while the Arch of Titus does not.

-If the sculptures seem like additions to the Arch rather than a cohesive part of it, that is because they were in fact added years after the initial 1892 completion of the Arch, in a process overseen by famed architect Stanford White of McKim, Meade, and White, a firm which had been hired to help build out the park's entrances.
+If the sculptures seem like additions to the Arch rather than a cohesive part of it, that is because they were, in fact, added years after the initial 1892 completion of the Arch, in a process overseen by famed architect Stanford White of McKim, Meade, and White, a firm that had been hired to help build out the park's entrances.